-Offered for sale as a commercial ewe/pet $275
+Offered for sale as a purebred, registered Katahdin ewe $275

-There would be nothing wrong with trying to breed her again, she has good EBVs (except for taking the hit on NLW).
-She might do well back at a small farm with more intensive husbandry, but odds are lower that she can carry to term or be productive.
-Thus I’m selling her at a cull/pet price.
+I think she could do well on a small farm that has good feed, and does more hay or grain feeding, vs relying on graze most of the year.
+She carries pregnancy risk, but with good feeding and monitoring, she may be able to produce twins and triplets for quite a few more years.
+She has good EBVs (besides her NLW, which has taken a hit from the losses), so she could produce some strong replacement daughters.
+I’m selling her at a cull/pet price, knowing she carries risk and needs more care.
 I usually get $2/lb live weight for mutton ewes, so I’ve discounted her quite a bit from that because I think she’s a nice girl who would enjoy being a pet on a small acreage again.
 Mary loved her ewes, and I believe this one’s name was “Nancy” back then. 🙂

 RR at codon 171 (by parentage)